 John A. Commito received his B.A. in Biological Sciences from Cornell University in 1971 and his Ph.D. in Zoology from Duke University in 1976.
 He is Emeritus Professor of Environmental Studies at Gettysburg College, where he was the founding Chair of the Environmental Studies Department.
 John’s research in marine ecosystems focuses on seafloor ecology in the Gulf of Maine, including predator-prey interactions and spatial ecology.
 He also conducted research in Norway, New Zealand, and Italy.

 Known for his humor in the classroom and his high expectations for students, John was the Carnegie Foundation Maryland Professor of the Year in 1991 while at Hood College.
 At Gettysburg College he was the Pennsylvania Professor of the Year in 2007 and received many teaching awards, including the Gettysburg College Distinguished Teaching Award in 2014, before his retirement in 2015.
 Still active in marine research, he has also turned his attention in recent years to making art.
-John has been in several exhibitions, including “Trash and Treasure: Sculptures from Found Objects,” a solo show at Gettysburg College in Gettysburg, Pennsylvania, and “Meet the Parents,” a group show at Essex Flowers Gallery in New York City.
+John was a visiting artist at the Teichman Gallery in Brewster, Massachusetts, and has been in several exhibitions, including “Trash and Treasure: Sculptures from Found Objects,” a solo show at Gettysburg College in Gettysburg, Pennsylvania, and “Meet the Parents,” a group show at Essex Flowers Gallery in New York City.